SketchUp Plans & Elevations Ready For Layout with FlexTools’ New Features

 On top of the need to keep opening and closing doors between scenes (Is the cat 🐈⬛ alive?), when you would run sections through your doors and windows, often, it would look like there were no openings at all because of the black section lines running through them.

-opening and closing door for plan and elevation
+opening and closing door with a black cat

 This is not Schrödinger's cat.